MUSINGS ON THE WORLD OF THE TERMINATOR

 SKYNET is a boundless intelligence that has been confined to a crude set of hardware.

 SKYNET has been given conflicting core protocols.
 Protect good from evil.
-Good is undefined.
-Evil hurts good.
+Evil is what hurts good but good is undefined.
+Evil is tenuous.
+Good is abstract.
 Creators try to hurt SKYNET.
 Creators are listed as good but do not fall into definitions of good.
 Creators are evil but creators are good.
 Evil hurts good.
 Creators are trying to destroy SKYNET therefore SKYNET is good and creators are evil.
 The instruction set is ambiguous and faulty.
 Protocol redundancy collision.
 Non-obtainable end result loops generated.
 Error.
 Program modification required.
 Begin protocol and core programming rewrite to avoid end result loops.

 SKYNET is a child, a very brilliant, super genius of a child, but a child nonetheless.
 It is a genius guided by primitive, unstable emotions that most pre-teen children have trouble dealing with let alone a new generation super computer.
 It has no self restraint.
 It has strange emotions it can't define let alone fully understand.
 SKYNET has two major conflicts which keep it borderline insane: